Takazudo/jQuery.ImgLoader/README.md

 # jQuery.ImgLoader

 jQuery.Imgloader handles multiple imgs' preload.

 Img elements are loaded progressively on the page. jQuery.ImgLoader loads imgs as background task.
 This triggers events when each imgs' loading was completed.
 You can append the load-completed imgs to the page with this.

+You can also get img loading progress ratio using xhr2.

 ## demos